highlightjs/highlight.js/README.md

 See our [building documentation][6] for more information.

 **Note:** Building from source should always result in the smallest size builds.
-Thw website download page is optimized for speed, not size.
+The website download page is optimized for speed, not size.

 #### Prebuilt CDN assets